Master of Science in Engineering

 For More Information

-Mailing address: The University of Texas at Austin, Graduate Program, Department of Chemical Engineering, 1 University Station C0400, Austin TX 78712
+Mailing address: The University of Texas at Austin, Graduate Program, Department of Chemical Engineering, Stop C0400, Austin TX 78712

 The graduate program in chemical engineering is designed to provide students with the opportunity to develop advanced competence in transport phenomena, thermodynamics, and reaction engineering for the application of chemistry to the advancement of society.
 Through formal coursework and mentoring, each student is expected to acquire the tools to develop and transmit new knowledge and processes in a focused area of chemical engineering.
 The focused research areas include advanced materials, polymers and nanotechnology, biotechnology, energy, environmental engineering, modeling and simulation, and process engineering.

 Upon graduation, those who earn advanced chemical engineering degrees are expected

 - To apply knowledge of mathematics, chemistry, physics, computing, safety, and engineering to solve problems of analysis, design, optimization, and control of components, systems, and processes important in chemical engineering practice.